19821124dear/test/readme.txt

 Git tracks changes of files.
 Git is No two.

-add to this line to remote responsity.
+delete a line that be from local and add newl line.
+This line is added by remote reponsity.